jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 #### **Conclusion**

-Analysis revealed that the overall churn rate is \~17%, and that this rate is consistent between iPhone users and Android users.
+Analysis revealed that the overall churn rate is \~18%, and that this rate is consistent between iPhone users and Android users.

-Perhaps you feel that the more deeply you explore the data, the more questions arise.
-This is not uncommon!
-In this case, it's worth asking the Waze data team why so many users used the app so much in just the last month.

 Also, EDA has revealed that users who drive very long distances on their driving days are _more_ likely to churn, but users who drive more often are _less_ likely to churn.
 The reason for this discrepancy is an opportunity for further investigation, and it would be something else to ask the Waze data team about.

 ### **Task 4a.
 Results and evaluation**

-Having built visualizations in Python, what have you learned about the dataset?
-What other questions have your visualizations uncovered that you should pursue?

-**Pro tip:** Put yourself in your client's perspective.
-What would they want to know?

-Use the following code fields to pursue any additional EDA based on the visualizations you've already plotted.
-Also use the space to make sure your visualizations are clean, easily understandable, and accessible.

-**Ask yourself:** Did you consider color, contrast, emphasis, and labeling?

 I have learned that device type is not a factor in user churn, but that 64% of users are using iPhones.

 My other questions are: Why was there so much usage by all users in just the last month?
 Do the minutes driven and km driven last month make sense on the high end?
 Are they long haulers testing out the app for a promotion?

-My client would likely want to know

-Use the following two code blocks (add more blocks if you like) to do additional EDA you feel is important based on the given scenario.
+Some additional plots I thought of to explore these questions and others are below:

 ``` python
 plt.figure(figsize=(4,3))